Neymar has 'painful recurrence' of foot injury, PSG confirm

+Neymar has suffered a "painful recurrence" of the injury he sustained to his right foot last season, Paris Saint-Germain have said.

-The Brazil star limped out of PSG's 2-0 Coupe de France win over Strasbourg having appeared to twist his foot after a robust challenge from midfielder Moataz Zemzemi.
+The Brazil star limped out of Wednesday's 2-0 Coupe de France win over Strasbourg after appearing to twist his foot following a robust challenge from midfielder Moataz Zemzemi.

-PSG has since issued a statement to confirm Neymar has hurt the same metatarsal that he broke last February in a Ligue 1 win over Marseille.
+PSG have since issued a statement to confirm Neymar has hurt the same metatarsal that he broke last February in a Ligue 1 win over Marseille.

-The French champion has not stated whether the €222million forward has suffered another fracture, however.
+The French champions have not stated whether the €222million forward has suffered another fracture, however.

 "Initial examinations have revealed a painful recurrence of his injury to the fifth metatarsal of his right foot," the statement said.